olukayodepaul/productMicroService/src/main/java/doc/db.md

 );
 -- Relationship: One-to-Many with product_media, product_specifications, product_policies, product_reviews, product_comments, product_feedback, related_products, special_offers, product_tags, product_wishlists

+-- 2. Product Comments Table
+-- Stores customer comments for products separately from ratings.
+-- Customers: Leave comments regarding their experiences.
+CREATE TABLE product_comments (
+id SERIAL PRIMARY KEY,                                  -- Unique identifier for each comment entry product_id INTEGER NOT NULL,                            -- ID of the product being commented on user_id UUID NOT NULL,                                  -- ID of the user who wrote the comment organisation_id UUID NOT NULL,                          -- ID of the organisation that owns the product comment_text TEXT NOT NULL,                             -- Text of the comment is_active BOOLEAN DEFAULT TRUE,                         -- Status of the comment (active or inactive) created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,         -- Timestamp when the comment was created updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,         -- Timestamp when the comment was last updated FOREIGN KEY (product_id) REFERENCES products(id),       -- Relationship: One-to-Many (a product can have multiple comments)

+    -- Unique constraint for one comment per user per product (if desired) UNIQUE (user_id, product_id)
+);

+-- Optional indexes to improve query performance on product_id and user_id CREATE INDEX idx_product_comments_product_id ON product_comments(product_id);
+CREATE INDEX idx_product_comments_user_id ON product_comments(user_id);

+-- 3. Product Feedback Table
+-- Ensure one feedback per user per product
+-- Stores user feedback (like or dislike) for products.
+-- Customers: Provide feedback on products.
+CREATE TABLE product_feedback (
+id SERIAL PRIMARY KEY,                    -- Unique identifier for each feedback entry organisation_id UUID NOT NULL,            -- ID of the organisation that owns the product product_id INTEGER NOT NULL,              -- ID of the product receiving feedback user_id UUID NOT NULL,                    -- ID of the user giving the feedback feedback_type VARCHAR(10) CHECK (feedback_type IN ('like', 'dislike', 'neutral')), -- Type of feedback updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,  -- Timestamp when the feedback was last updated created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,  -- Timestamp when the feedback was given FOREIGN KEY (product_id) REFERENCES products(id) -- Relationship: One-to-Many (a product can have multiple feedback entries) );

+-- Optional index to improve query performance on product_id CREATE INDEX idx_product_feedback_product_id ON product_feedback(product_id);

 -- 2. Product Media Table
 -- Stores media (images, videos) associated with products.
 -- Admin: Uploads and manages media for products.